 Jessalyn Johnson is a senior at Grand Canyon University, completing the final year of her BA in English Literature.
 Originally from Melbourne, FL, Jessalyn has come to enjoy living in the desert of Arizona.
 Since freshman year she has occupied several different positions on the editorial board of GCU’s literary review, StartleBloom, which is approaching its third volume.
 In her free time, Jessalyn enjoys creative writing, photography, writing music and participating in the plays and musicals put on by GCU’s Ethington Theatre.

 Who am I and how did I get to GCU?

-It has been a huge change in my life adjusting to GCU.
-Everything is new – my life in Florida seems to be only a shadow now.
-The change has been excellent, as I am enjoying my classes and extracurricular activities, and have made wonderful new friends who make the experience that much greater.
-This year, the College of Humanities and Social Sciences has started a literary review titled StartleBloom, of which I was able to be a part.
-The experience thus far has given me a foot in the door with my college and some of the professors now know me personally.
-I am thrilled to have a role in the making of this review and am excited to see it grow over my years at GCU.
+As a first year student, it was a huge change in my life adjusting to GCU.
+Everything was new, my life in Florida seemed to be only a shadow.
+The change has been excellent, as I am enjoying my classes and extracurricular activities and have made wonderful new friends who make the experience that much greater.
+I have enjoyed being able to take part in the College of Humanities and Social Sciences literary review and having an impact on it over the past two years.
+The experience thus far has been wonderful, and I look forward to the continued support and guidance from my professors as I ready myself for the last volume I will be part of.

 What advice do I have for future GCU students?